Fast Computation of Sep$_\lambda$ via Interpolation-based Globality Certificates: Introduction

-It is easy to obtain upper bounds for $\seplam$ by simply evaluating $\fV(z)$ and/or $\fD(z)$ defined in \eqref{eq:min_z} at any points $z \in \C$, or better, by applying (nonsmooth) optimization techniques to find local minimizers of them.
-Due to the $\max$ function in $\fD(z)$, it is typically nonsmooth at minimizers, while $\fV(z)$ will be nonsmooth at a minimizer if that minimizer happens to coincide with an eigenvalue of $A$ or $B$, which as Gu and Overton mentioned, is often the case for $\seplamV$.
-Despite the potential nonsmoothness, $\fV(z)$ and $\fD(z)$ are rather straightforward functions in just two real variables (via $z = x + \imagunit y$), whose function values, and even gradients (assuming $z$ is a point where they are differentiable), can be computed efficiently.
-Computing $\fV(z)$ and $\fD(z)$ only requires $\smin(A - zI)$ and $\smin(B - zI)$, which can be obtained via two SVDs, one $m \times m$ and one $n \times n$; their respective gradients can be cheaply computed via their corresponding left and right singular vectors for $\smin(A - zI)$ and $\smin(B - zI)$.
-Furthermore, when $A$ and $B$ are large and sparse, it is still often possible to efficiently compute $\fV(z)$ and $\fD(z)$ and their gradients via sparse SVD methods.
-Nevertheless, finding local minimizers of \eqref{eq:min_z} provides no guarantees for computing $\seplam$, particularly since these problems may have many different local minima and the locally optimal function values associated with these minima may be very different.
-Indeed, in motivating their algorithm for $\seplamD$, Gu and Overton aptly remarked: ``the inability to verify global optimality [of minimizers of $\fD(z)$] remains a stumbling block preventing the computation of $\seplam$, or even the assessment of the quality of upper bounds, via optimization" \cite[p.~350]{GuO06a}.
+It is easy to obtain upper bounds for $\seplam$ by simply evaluating $\fV$ and/or $\fD$ defined in \eqref{eq:min_z} at any points $z \in \C$, or better, by applying (nonsmooth) optimization techniques to find local minimizers of them.
+Due to the $\max$ function in $\fD$, it is typically nonsmooth at minimizers, while~$\fV$ will be nonsmooth at a minimizer if that minimizer happens to coincide with an eigenvalue of~$A$ or $B$, which as Gu and Overton mentioned, is often the case for $\seplamV$.
+Despite the potential nonsmoothness, $\fV$ and $\fD$ are rather straightforward functions in just two real variables (via $z = x + \imagunit y$), whose function values and gradients (assuming $z$ is a point where they are differentiable) can be obtained via computing~$\smin(A - zI)$ and $\smin(B - zI)$ and their corresponding left and right singular vectors.
+When $A$ and $B$ are large and sparse, it is often still possible to efficiently compute $\fV$ and $\fD$ and their gradients via sparse methods.
+Nevertheless, finding local minimizers of \eqref{eq:min_z} provides no guarantees for computing~$\seplam$, particularly since these problems may have many different local minima and the locally optimal function values associated with these minima may be very different.
+Moreover, in applications that use distances measures such as $\seplam$, obtaining an upper bound via local optimization is generally much less useful than either computing the actual measure or a lower bound to it.
+Indeed, in motivating their algorithm for $\seplamD$, Gu and Overton aptly remarked~\cite[p.~350]{GuO06a}: ``the inability to verify global optimality [of minimizers of $\fD$] remains a stumbling block preventing the computation of $\seplam$, or even the assessment of the quality of upper bounds, via optimization" and ``in applications, lower bounds for such distance functions are more important than upper bounds, as they provide `safety margins.'"